What Is Collagenous Colitis?

 Medical History and Exam

-He reviews your bowel habits, medication use (NSAIDs, PPIs, antidepressants), autoimmune history, and performs a physical exam to check for abdominal tenderness or distension.
+He also examines bowel, medication history (NSAIDs, PPIs, antidepressants), autoimmune history and performs physical examination to exclude the presence of abdominal tenderness or distension in your body.

 Stool Studies